Staying E-safe with Abbots Ripton

 * The school's IT system operates a robust filtering system that restricts pupils access to inappropriate material.

-* Pupils are supervised when working online.* Pupil email messages are monitored by a staff email monitor.
+* Pupils are supervised when working online.* Pupil's online learning is (including when they are messaging each other) are monitored by staff.

 - Top Ten Tips for Respect Online